','

 The World Boxing Organization was founded in 1988 and is based in Puerto Rico.
 It is now the third of the world heavyweight titles held by new champion Oleksandr Usyk.

-Again, the WBO belt will be part of the prize for whoever wins Usyk vs Dubois on August 26, 2023.
+Again, the WBO belt will be part of the prize for that colossal Fury vs Usyk showdown on May 18 in Saudi Arabia.

 Lineal world heavyweight champion: Tyson Fury